Laurent Jean François Truguet: French Revolutionary Wars

-He strove to get the colonies to respect the 1794 decree of the abolition of the slavery, and supported the creation of a collège intended for black and mixed-race children close to Paris; this collège later had the sons of Toussaint Louverture among its pupils, but was closed by Decrès in 1802.
+He strove to force French colonies to implement the Law of 4 February 1794 which abolished slavery, and supported the creation of a collège intended for black and mixed-race children close to Paris; this collège later had the sons of Toussaint Louverture among its pupils, but was closed by Decrès in 1802.

 Truguet also took the initiative in composing a new collection of naval tactics that would be adopted in year V of the French Republican Calendar.
 He broke with the exclusively defensive conceptions of the collection of 1769.
 He officialised and systematised the practice of having a light attack squadron within each fleet.
 This collection was later completed by the collection of year IX, also inspired by Truguet.

 At the time of the ministerial reshuffle in preparation for the coup of 18 Fructidor year V (4 September 1797), he was replaced by Georges-René Pléville De Pelley, but was instead made France's ambassador to Spain.
 He was removed from the political scene under the pretext of not having returned to France fast enough at the end of his duties, though in fact this removal was down to Talleyrand, the minister of the foreign affairs, in revenge for Truguet opposing Talleyrand's embezzlements in Spain.
 Exiled to Holland, he remained there nine months.
 On his return from Egypt, Napoleon offered him the navy ministry again, but Truguet refused this, and was instead named conseiller d'État on 20 September 1801.

 He composed four reports for the First Consul, proposing a reorganization of the navy and taking a strong position and courageous stand against Napoleon's reimplementation of slavery in French colonies, as Truguet's solid republican convictions made him consider equality as a fundamental right.
 He was probably the only official to dare oppose Napoleon on this point, and was violently attacked and mocked by those favoring a return to the old order in the colonies and strongly reprimanded by the First Consul.
-Nevertheless, in 1802 he was given command of the combined force gathered at Cadiz, with the eminent title of amiral en chef.
-The squadrons of Linois, Gantheaume and Bedout had to gather at Truguet's HQ.
-The peace of Amiens brought the admiral back to Paris.
+Nevertheless, in 1802 he was given command of the combined force gathered at Cadiz, with the eminent title of admiral-in-chief.
+The squadrons of Charles-Alexandre Léon Durand Linois, Honoré Joseph Antoine Ganteaume and Bedout were to gather at Truguet's headquarters.
+However, the 1802 Treaty of Amiens brought Truguet back to Paris.